mring33621/the-grambaal/Readme.md

 The Grambaal is the shadow that watches while you sleep, feeding off your nightmares.

-Ok, it's really just a hacky Java program for text file-based interaction with the OpenAI and Google Gemini chat/completions APIs.
+Ok, it's really just a hacky Java program for text file-based interaction with OpenAI, Google Gemini and DeepInfra chat/completions APIs.

 ### Usage
 1. run `mvn clean package` to build the jar
-2. set GPT_API_KEY and GEM_API_KEY environment variables to your OpenAI and Google Gemini API keys, respectively
+2. set GPT_API_KEY, GEM_API_KEY and DINFRA_API_KEY environment variables to your OpenAI and Google Gemini API keys, respectively
 3. empty out your prompt file, then write your latest prompt and save it
 3. run `java -jar grambaal-jar-with-dependencies.jar <session name> <model name> <prompt file path>`
 4. example: `java -jar grambaal-jar-with-dependencies.jar mySession123 gpt-4 ~/myPerfectPrompt.txt`